I Failed the TEAS Test … Now What?

 Josh Turner, a Senior Director of Admissions at Rasmussen University, says it’s not unheard of for students to fall short on their initial attempt but recover on subsequent tries.

 “It’s pretty common to see people move the needle, but it depends on how big the deficit is,” Turner says.
 “Ten points is doable—and we’ve actually seen students make 15-point improvements, but once you get past that point it’s tougher.”

 2. There are a wealth of study materials to help you prepare

 Maybe you went into the exam thinking you’d easily have it in the bag only to be caught off-guard.
 The good news is that you’re not alone.

 But the good news?
 The remedy to this is at your fingertips.
-The Rasmussen College Library and Learning Services team recommends several free options for TEAS prep, including:
+The Rasmussen University Library and Learning Services team recommends several free options for TEAS prep, including:

 - Mometrix Test Preparation

 - Kaplan Sample Practice Questions